Does Kefir Soda Have Alcohol?

 Now, all thanks to him, and after a lot more pooping around that I don’t want to bore you with (as if you’re not sleeping already, although I actually think this is fun!), we finally have a solid number:

-Amount of alcohol in kefir soda pop, based on my recipe:
+The amount of alcohol in kefir soda pop, based on my recipe:

 0.64% alcohol by volume

 Woohooo!!!
-Not even close to 4% alcohol!
+Not even close to 4% alcohol, it's more like the amount that's in a non-alcoholic beer!

 Kevin’s comments on the taste: “The soda itself wasn't bad.
 I definitely taste the yeast, and maybe that's what your family is tasting that makes them think of beer.”